-Invoice factoring for small business provides a way to access immediate working capital without traditional bank requirements.
-If you run a small business that invoices other companies and waits 30 to 90 days for payment, factoring converts those unpaid invoices into same-day cash — typically 80-90% of the invoice value within 24 hours.
+Invoice factoring for small business offers a way to get quick access to working capital without all the hoops of traditional bank processes.
+Running a small biz that invoices other companies and waiting 30 to 90 days for payments?
+Factoring takes those unpaid invoices and turns them into cash — usually covering 80-90% of the invoice value within a day.

-For small businesses, cash flow gaps are not just inconvenient — they are existential.
-A U.S. Bank study found that 82% of small business failures are caused by cash flow problems.
-Factoring directly addresses this by eliminating the wait between delivering your product or service and getting paid for it.
+Here’s the thing: for small businesses, cash flow gaps aren’t just a hassle.
+They’re make-or-break.
+A U.S. Bank study found cash flow problems cause 82% of small business failures.
+Factoring steps in by cutting out the wait between delivering your service and getting paid.

 Why Small Businesses Choose Factoring Over Bank Loans